 There are some materials that we cannot take.
 These include but are not limited to hazardous materials such as chemicals, gasoline, oils, solvents, car batteries, asbestos, propane tanks, or any type of toxic or biological waste.

-Any civic or environmental charges on such materials are the sole responsibility of the client; therefore, we recommend that you safeguard your bin and monitor its' contents accordingly.
+Any civic or environmental charges on such materials are the sole responsibility of the client; therefore, we recommend that you safeguard your rental bin and monitor its' contents accordingly.

 For further information on the disposal of restricted items, may we suggest the following resources